yanqingluo/tibcoems-monitoring-extension/README.md

 ## Introduction

-An AppDynamics Machine Agent add-on to report metrics from a [Tibco EMS server][] and its queues.
+An AppDynamics Machine Agent add-on to report metrics from a [Tibco EMS Server][] and its queues.

 Tibco EMS is messaging middleware that provides persistent queues as well as a publish/subscribe mechanism.
 It can be used as a JMS provider, or it can be used directly via native API's.

-This eXtension requires the Java Machine Agent.
+This extension requires the Java Machine Agent.

 ## Prerequisites

 Before starting this monitor, make sure your EMS server is configured to report statistics.
 You can do this by editing the file `tibemsd.conf` in your `TIBCO_HOME`, or by using the `tibemsadmin` command line utility.

 #### Configuring statistics by editing tibemsd.conf